Websoft9/websoft9/CONTRIBUTING.md

 ## Branch

-This repository have these branchs:
+This repository have these branches:

-* **Contributor's branch**: Develpoer can fork main branch as their delelopment branch anytime
+* **Contributor's branch**: Developer can fork main branch as their development branch anytime
-* **main branch**: The only branch that accepts PR from Contributors's branch
+* **main branch**: The only branch that accepts PR from Contributors' branch
 * **production branch**: For version release and don't permit modify directly, only merge PR from **main branch**

 Flow: Contributor's branch → main branch → production branch